mikev-duff/time_tracker_service_basic/README.md

         ...
 </code></pre>

-1. Update app/views/users/_form_html.erb to remove the password hash field, since we want the has_secure_password to save the hash for us:
+1. Update app/views/users/_form_html.erb to remove the password hash field, since we want the has_secure_password to save the hash for us.
+Remove this:
 <pre><code>
   &lt;div class="field"&gt;
     &lt;%= f.label :password_digest %>&lt;br /&gt;